 While the content of your T&E policy is the most important part, do not overlook design.
 A nice-looking report will be more effective than a messy Word document.

-Get all the Details in our Whitepaper
+Get all the details for increasing compliance in our Whitepaper

-STRATEGY 2: Communicate, communicate, communicate
+2: Communicate, communicate, communicate

 Your travel and expense policy is only effective if employees know about it.
 Emailing the policy to your employees is not enough; it is unlikely most of them will read it.
 Rather, engage actively with your business travelers to make sure they understand your T&E policy.
 Your employees will be more willing to learn about your expense guidelines and procedures when you actively explain it to them and make it an ongoing conversation rather than a lengthy document.